 PSYC 380 (Junior Honors Seminar, 4 units) during the spring semester of the junior year.

 PSYC 480 (Senior Honors Seminar, 4 units) during the spring semester of the senior year.

-2. Completion of an honors thesis proposal as part of the Junior Honors Seminar.
+2. Completion of an honors thesis proposal in APA style as part of the Junior Honors Seminar.

 3. Receive approval of the honors thesis proposal by the student's honors mentor by May 1 of the junior year.

 4. Conduct the empirical investigation as approved.

 5. Submit a final senior honors thesis detailing the logic, methods, analyses, results, and implications of the empirical investigation by May 1 of the senior year.

 6. Participate in the Annual USC Undergraduate Research Symposium.

 7. Have the senior honors thesis judged by a panel consisting of the honors mentor, the director of the Honors Program, and one additional faculty member as having met the standards expected of a student who graduates with Honors in Psychology.

 8. Have both an overall (USC and transfer) GPA of at least 3.5 at the time of graduation.